 - Do you have any other medical conditions?

 - What types of treatments have you undergone?

 - Have you been hospitalized for your condition?

 - Has your mental illness affected your job or family life?

 - How often do you meet with a health professional?

-If you continually change medications or their dose, it can appear as though you and your doctor are still trying to stability the prescriptions effects.
+If you continually change medications or dosages, it can appear as though you and your doctor are still trying to stabilize the prescription’s effects.

 However, depression or anxiety may be an indicator of another medical problem.
-If it is the case, you will be required to answer further questions about your medical status.
+If this is the case, you will be required to answer further questions about your medical status.

-Standard – Many people with anxiety and depression fall into this category.
-The standard rating is often given to people with average health, and the rate where most consumers get approved.
+Many people with anxiety and depression fall into this category.
+The standard rating is often given to people with average health, and is the rate where most consumers get approved.

 People in the Severe Substandard category usually pay 150% more than those in the Standard category.